Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 They'll say something to me like, I'm a failure.
 I look at my brothers and sisters and I see all they've accomplished in life.
 I compare myself to them and I see what a failure I am.
 Or, other people tell me, I'm a terrible mother.
 Or others tell me, I'm too sensitive.
 All I know is that I get hurt.
 No matter what somebody says, What's wrong with me?
 I'm so sensitive.

-So notice, I've asked these people what their needs are, but they don't tell me their needs.
+Notice, I've asked these people what their needs are, but they don't tell me their needs.
 They're very literate, telling me what they think about themselves, what they think about themselves in a way that implies there is something wrong with them.
 And that's the kind of thinking I believe contributes to depression.

 What I do with such people, I help them to identify these judgments and help them to see that all of **these judgments that we make of ourselves that stimulate depression are simply expressions of unmet needs**.
 We have needs in our life, that we're not meeting to our satisfaction.